 The summer months can be sweltering in Enna, just like in the rest of Sicily, and July and August are typically a time when tourists flock to the coast.
 Visit the city in spring or summer when the weather in Enna is warm and mild and the surrounding countryside comes to life with colour.

 In terms of getting to Enna, avoiding the tourist trail does come at a price – it can be tricky to travel to the centre of Sicily by public transport, and driving around the island is not for the faint-hearted.
 Luckily, SAIS Autolinee runs a public bus service from both Palermo and Catania, so should you fly into one of these popular hubs you can make your way to Enna without too much difficulty.

 Be aware that the train station for Enna is located a few miles from the city – it is recommended you arrange transport to reach the centre.

 If you decide hiring a car is the way forward, this can be arranged at one of the airports.
 Driving through the Sicilian countryside is one of the best ways to see the surrounding area – just remember to drive defensively and keep a cool head.

-Plan your Sicilian stay by browsing our collection of self-catered apartments and villas.
+Plan your Sicilian stay by browsing our collection of self-catered holiday villas in Sicily.
 Additionally, see our travel guide for further details on the island as well as more information on the most popular destinations in Sicily.